curriculeon/spring.h2console/README.md

 * Navigate to **your github profile** to find the _newly forked repository_.
 * Clone the repository from **your accogit unt** into your `~/dev` directory.
 * Open the newly cloned project in a code editor (IntelliJ, for example).

+### Part 2 - Testing via Postman
+* To view the Database via the H2 Console, navigate to `http://localhost:8080/h2`
+* Launch the [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) app and enter the URI `http://localhost:8080/employees` and hit Send.
+* If your application cannot run because something is occupying a port, use this command with the respective port number specified:
+	* ``kill -kill `lsof -t -i tcp:8080` ``